jstehli/linux-cfg/notes.md

 To make hibernation work, I followed the arch wiki.

-I installed tlp for power management (turned USB autosuspend off in the config, because my keyboard didn't wake up after hibernation).
+I installed tlp for power management (turned USB autosuspend off in the config, because my keyboard didn't wake up after hibernation). [not using TLP at the moment]

 `xss-lock` allows locking the screen before suspending/hibernating.